 THE GENERAL DATA PROTECTION REGULATIONS

 These regulations came into effect on 25th May 2018.
-It now seems an appropriate time to reiterate the policy which the Cirencester Old Grammarians have followed for the past twenty years.
+It now seems an appropriate time to reiterate the policy which the Cirencester Old Grammarians have followed for the past thirty years.

 The history of the Old Grammarians Reunion Committee and the Old Grammarians 1940s Association dates from the 1980s.
 Both have the objective of keeping alive the friendships formed amongst former pupils who attended Cirencester Grammar School which was merged with other Cirencester Schools in 1966.